Eiffel Tower

 Rated

-out of 5 I visited the Eiffel Tower recently and it was absolutely beautiful!
+I visited the Eiffel Tower recently and it was absolutely beautiful!
 The iconic structure is even more breathtaking in person, with its impressive architecture and the panoramic views of Paris from the top.
 The atmosphere around the tower was so romantic, and surreal.
 I will never forget my visit.
 Whether you're visiting during the day or seeing the lights at night, it's truly a memorable experience.
 Highly recommend to anyone traveling to Paris!

-Lady Cornwall - 3 weeks ago
+Lady Cornwall - 3 months ago

 It’s literally one of the most beautiful jewelry art piece in the entire world, from the ancient time.
 A majestic and wonderful divinity which is the master piece of the city, my heart city Paris.